- Get active

 Skiing is a way of life to the locals.
-There can be snow on the doorstep for up to six months each year – so the kids grow up as absolute naturals on the mountain.
-And with such reliable snow and perfectly groomed runs it’s no surprise they’ve won more gold medals at the Winter Olympics than any other nation.
+There can be snow on the doorstep for up to six months each year, so children grow up as naturals on the mountain.
+With such reliable conditions and well-groomed runs, it’s no surprise they’ve won more gold medals at the Winter Olympics than any other nation.

 Then there’s cross-country (or Nordic) skiing – a chance to see the snowy landscapes from a different angle.
 Norway is also known for the wealth of other fun winter activities on offer – make time for dog sledding, snowmobiling, ice-rally driving and tobogganing.

-Norway isn’t known for raucous après, but that doesn’t mean it can’t be found – Trysil and Hemsedal both have some great bars with plenty of live music and dancing on the tables.
-Things in Geilo and Beitostølen tend to be a bit quieter, with cosy bars where you can relax with a drink and mix with the locals – but be warned, drinking out can be pretty expensive.
+Norway isn’t known for raucous après, but that doesn’t mean it can’t be found – Trysil and Hemsedal both have some great bars, with plenty of live music and dancing on the tables.
+Things in Geilo and Beitostølen tend to be a bit quieter, with cosy bars where you can relax with a drink and mix with the locals – but be warned, a few rounds can get pretty expensive.